Black Bird Bookstore & Cafe

 The oldest Chinatown in North America deserves more than a walk down Grant Avenue.
 Duck into the alleys, temples, and tea shops most visitors miss.

 A restored tidal marsh and waterfront promenade with the best ground-level view of the Golden Gate Bridge.
-Flat, easy, and perfect for a morning walk.
+Flat, easy, and good for a morning walk.

 A rugged coastal trail at the northwest edge of San Francisco.
 Cypress trees, shipwreck ruins, and Golden Gate Bridge views most visitors never find.